What is Unitarian Universalism?

 We believe that all people should be treated fairly and kindly.

-(3) Acceptance of one another and encouragement to spiritual growth in our congregations.
+(3) Acceptance of one another and encouragement of spiritual growth in our congregations.

 We believe that we should accept one another and keep on learning together.